July 22

 The Gospels all agree that Mary Magdalene was the first person to see the Resurrected Christ (see Matthew 28:1; Mark 16:9; Luke 24:10; John 20:1).
 The Gospel according to John provided more details about Mary Magdalene’s encounter with the Risen Jesus than the other three Gospels.

-Nothing is known where Mary Magdalene went after Jesus ascended into heaven.
+Nothing is known about where Mary Magdalene went after Jesus ascended into heaven.
 Tradition says that she went with the Apostle John to Ephesus.
-Others say she went to southern France where she lived in solitude in a cave and prayed.
+Others say she went to southern France, where she lived in solitude in a cave and prayed.
 Her feast day is celebrated on July 22.

 Five Interesting Facts About St. Mary Magdalene

-3. Pope Gregory the Great referred to Mary Magdalene’s deliverance from the seven demons, inferring them to be the seven deadly sins talked about in the Bible which include lust, gluttony, greed, sloth, wrath, envy and pride.
+- Pope Gregory the Great referred to Mary Magdalene’s deliverance from the seven demons, inferring that they were the seven deadly sins talked about in the Bible, which include lust, gluttony, greed, sloth, wrath, envy, and pride.

-4. St. Mary Magdalene is the patron saint of converts, women, penitents, contemplation and against sexual temptation.
+- St. Mary Magdalene is the patron saint of converts, women, penitents, contemplation, and sexual temptation.

 Prayer to St. Mary Magdalene